bingomanatee/famousObserver/README.md

 # FamousObserver

+famousObserver is a general library for running functions repeatedly, capturing and timestamping that output, and reporting it back for validation purposes.

+The primary intended focus of FamousObserver is testing.

+## Introduction

 Creates a singleton that sends messages back and forth between various componnents and the public namespace.
 Designed to facilitate testing and benchmarking of Famous components.